Caring, Learning, Excelling Together

 Welcome to Rathmore Primary School & Nursery

-We give a special welcome to our new children across the year groups and of course all of our new 2024-2025 P1 and Nursery children
+We give a special welcome to our new children across the year groups and of course all of our new P1 and Nursery children.

-As a UNICEF Rights’ Respecting school and one on the Transformation journey to become an Integrated School, we understand the responsibility we share with you as parents and guardians, to guide and support our children as they grow and develop their skills of independence, self-management, personal responsibility, confidence and self-esteem.
+We understand the responsibility we share with you as parents and guardians, to guide and support our children as they grow and develop their skills of independence, self-management, personal responsibility, respect, confidence and self-esteem.

-We remain grateful to our PTA Fundraising Committee whose financial help last year provided outdoor space resources and classroom resources to enhance our children’s learning.
+We remain grateful to our PTA Fundraising Committee whose financial help last year provided outdoor space resources to enhance our children’s learning.
+During 2025-2026 we will target ICT, Literacy and Numeracy Resources with PTA help.

 On behalf of the staff and governors of Rathmore Primary School, thank you for your ongoing support.
-Keep up-to-date with current information with our Newsletters, See-Saw, Videos, Facebook & Twitter feeds.
+Keep up-to-date with current information with our Newsletters, See-Saw, Videos & Social Media.

 Yours sincerely,